amerand/CANDID/README.md

 # [C]ompanion [A]nalysis and [N]on-[D]etection in [I]nterferometric [D]ata

-This is a suite of Python2.7 tools to find faint companion around star in interferometric data in the [OIFITS format](http://www.mrao.cam.ac.uk/research/optical-interferometry/oifits/).
+This is a suite of Python 2/3 tools to find faint companion around star in interferometric data in the [OIFITS format](http://www.mrao.cam.ac.uk/research/optical-interferometry/oifits/).
 This tool allows to systematically search for faint companions in OIFITS data, and if not found, estimates the detection limit.

 To install, run:
 ```
-python setup.py install
+python setup.py install --user
 ```
 it will compile the C source used in Cython, and install CANDID.